mimiro-io/datahub-cli/README.md

 `mim` can be used to connect to the MIMIRO data hub, MIMIRO data layers or any other UDA compliant endpoint.

 It is recommended to create an alias for each distinct service endpoint you want to connect to.
-To setup and connection to a local unsecured MIMIRO data hub instance create the following alias:
+To setup and connection to a local unsecured MIMIRO data hub instance create the following login alias:

 ```
-mim login add --alias local --server http://localhost:8080
+mim login add --alias local --server http://localhost:8080 --type unsecured
 ```

 To see all registered aliases and where they connect to use: